github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure.md

 The [`azure/login`](https://github.com/Azure/login) action receives a JWT from the {% data variables.product.prodname_dotcom %} OIDC provider, and then requests an access token from Azure.
 For more information, see the [`azure/login`](https://github.com/Azure/login) documentation.

 The following example exchanges an OIDC ID token with Azure to receive an access token, which can then be used to access cloud resources.
+Note that by specifying permissions you explicitly deny other permissions such as reading content and so actions such as checkout will fail.
+See ["Permissions for the GITHUB_TOKEN."](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) for details on token permissions.

 ```yaml{:copy}
 name: Run Azure Login with OpenID Connect